 Noise becomes a statutory nuisance when it affects your ability to use your own property in the way you normally would, for example, the noise prevents you from sleeping or you have to turn up the volume of your television in order to hear it.
 Before we can consider any formal action, we have to show the noise is a statutory nuisance.

 In the first instance it is better to talk to the person and explain the problem.
 You may find that it can be resolved amicably and without the need for further action as they may not be aware of the problem.
 This has the additional benefit of avoiding the tensions that can arise after formal intervention by the Council.
 Approach the matter carefully if you think your neighbour might react angrily to a complaint.

-If you are disturbed by noise from industrial or commercial premises or building site and you are able to identify the source, try visiting the premises and speaking to the site Manager.
-In many cases, they are not aware that there is a problem and are only too pleased to try and resolve it.
-Guidelines on good building site practice is given in our Considerate contractor leaflet
+If you are disturbed by noise from industrial or commercial premises or a building site, try visiting to speak to the site Manager.
+They may not be aware that there is a problem and maybe able to resolve it.
+Guidelines on good building site practice is given in our Considerate contractor leaflet [PDF].